dladd/pyFormex/sphinx/tutorial.rst

 The philosophy
 ==============

-|pyformex| is a Python implementation of Formex algebra.
-Using
-|pyformex|, it is very easy to generate large geometrical models of 3D
-structures by a sequence of mathematical transformations.
+pyFormex is a Python implementation of Formex algebra.
+Using pyFormex, it is very easy to generate large geometrical models of 3D structures by a sequence of mathematical transformations.
 It is especially suited for the automated design of spatial structures.
 But it can also be used for other tasks, like operating on 3D geometry